papiche/Astroport.ONE/README.md

 **Learn more about the security system**: [Primal Wallet Control Documentation](tools/primal_wallet_control.README.md)

+### 🏢 **Made In Zen Cooperative**

+**[Made In Zen](https://opencollective.com/made-in-zen)** is the cooperative that federates other cooperatives and trains people to create new "UPlanet Ẑen" communities.
+It operates as a fiscal host and stablecoin issuer, providing:

+- **Infrastructure Ownership**: Co-ownership of Raspberry Pi 5 satellites and PC Gamer constellation
+- **Training Programs**: Formation UPlanet ẐEN for creating new decentralized communities
+- **Token Distribution**: Distribution of Ğ1 tokens to associations and companies
+- **100% Collateralization**: For every euro received, 1 Ẑen is credited to the corresponding ZenCard

+**Investment Opportunities**:
+- **[UPlanet SATELLITE](https://opencollective.com/uplanet-zero/contribute/achat-128-go-sur-nanopi5-86611)**: 50€/year for 128 GB on Raspberry Pi 5
+- **[Sagittarius Constellation](https://opencollective.com/uplanet-zero/contribute/proprio-128-go-71400)**: PC Gamer investment with AI access and revenue generation potential

 ## 🎫 Three Identity Levels: Your Journey to Digital Sovereignty

 ### 1. 🌐 **MULTIPASS** - Your Basic Digital Identity